Currency:USD $

 Finding safety during the transition can be challenging, but with the right strategy, it becomes straightforward.
 As the boss positions itself north, players need to react to portal lines and the Fire and Fury effect.
 Here’s a simplified plan to follow:

-Mastering this pattern ensures you remain unscathed during the initial phase.
+Mastering this pattern keeps you safe during the initial phase.
 In preparation for Meteor Rain, the group splits responsibilities:

 When the meteor targets become incapacitated, quickly rotate in two more players to maintain the mechanics' continuity.
 Typically, healers take this role next.